AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49737-coupon-is-incorrectly-marked-as-used-after-a-failed-card-payment.md

 ---
-title: 'ACSD-49737: Coupon is incorrectly marked as used after a failed card payment'
+title: "ACSD-49737: Coupon is incorrectly marked as used after a failed card payment"
 description: Apply the ACSD-49737 patch to fix the Adobe Commerce issue where the coupon is incorrectly marked as used after a failed card payment.
 ---
 # ACSD-49737: Coupon is incorrectly marked as used after a failed card payment